andrewtheodore/bookipi-technical-test/README.md

 **Trade-off:** Under extreme load, the row lock becomes a bottleneck since transactions are serialized.
 For this scale (hundreds of concurrent DB transactions after Redis filtering), it performs well.
 At 10k+ concurrent DB transactions, we'd need a queue-based approach.

-#### Why raw `pg` instead of an ORM (Prisma/Drizzle)?
-For a performance-sensitive flash sale system, every millisecond in the transaction matters.
-Raw SQL with parameterized queries gives us:
-- Full control over the exact queries (especially `SELECT ...
-FOR UPDATE`)
-- No ORM overhead or query generation surprises
-- Simpler debugging — what you write is what runs

-**Trade-off:** Less developer convenience (no auto-migrations, no type-safe query builder).
-Acceptable for a focused project with 3 tables.

 #### Why graceful degradation when Redis is down?
 The system continues to work without Redis — all pre-checks are skipped and every request goes directly to Postgres.
 This is intentional:
 - **Availability over performance** — A Redis outage shouldn't cause a total system failure